cheekstain/maze/DESIGN.md

 * error messages: printed to stderr

 #### Pseudocode
-[modify]
 1. Validate arguments.
 2. Construct `AM_INIT` struct.
 3. Write `AM_INIT` to server.
 4. Wait to receive `AM_INIT_OK`.
 5. Extract `MazePort`, `MazeHeight`, and `MazeWidth`.
 6. Create log file Amazing_$USER_N_D.log.
-7. Write $USER, the MazePort, and the date and time to log file.
+7. Write user, the MazePort, and the date and time to log file.
 8. Call avatars.c with nAvatars, Difficulty, MazeHeight, MazeWidth, Host name, MazePort, and the file name of the log.

 ### Main Client Program